Using temporal data in member snapshots

 effective_dates

-Edit the effective dates for each enrolled member in the original coverage block to January 1st through June 1st and leave the original carrier_config
+Edit the effective dates for each enrolled member in the original coverage block to January 1st through May 31st and leave the original carrier_config in place.

-Then add a second coverage block with an effective date of June 2nd, with the new benefit class defined in the associated carrier_config
+Then add a second coverage block with an effective date of June 1st, with the new benefit class defined in the associated carrier_config section.

 This method is not recommended because specifying the previous state (benefit class A) can cause Noyo to attempt to fulfill that previous state at the carrier and thus run afoul of the carrier’s retro rules.
 For this example scenario, the user likely just wants to change the benefit class to B starting 6/1 and is not concerned with the earlier state.